freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 | [MongoDB Community Server](https://docs.mongodb.com/manual/administration/install-community/) | `5.0.x` | -                                                                                           |

 > [!ATTENTION]
 > If you have a different version, please install the recommended version.
 We can only support installation issues for recommended versions.
-See [troubleshooting](#troubleshooting) for details.
+See [troubleshooting section](troubleshooting-development-issues.md) for details.

 If Node.js is already installed on your machine, run the following commands to validate the versions: